 The adapted script changes how World War 3 began, replacing a political clash with a technological dilemma — we couldn’t control our own machines.
 Stanley Kramer did preserve Nevil Shute’s overriding sense of fatality.
 The third act witnesses several couples bidding each other farewell with a disturbing solemnity.
 The descending blanket of radiation spares nobody.

 Stanley Kramer had the reputation of a pushy producer who chased controversial material and promoted his movies with must-see admonitions.
 Kramer ‘resolved’ one social issue after another: medical ethics (Not as a Stranger), race prejudice (The Defiant Ones, Guess Who’s Coming to Dinner?), evolution vs. creationism (Inherit the Wind), German war guilt (Judgment at Nuremberg).
 On the Beach does indeed take on a big, thorny topic.
-Kramer approaches scenes of genuine controversy with what was for him an unusual sensitivity.
+Kramer approaches scenes with what was for him an unusual sensitivity.
 Nobody forgets the long lines of citizens picking up government-dispensed death pills.
 The Grand Prix race, with sports cars crashing in an insane frenzy, offers a taste of the violent madness of post-apocalyptic movies to come.
 Is On the Beach the civilized ancestor of Mad Max?

 Kramer’s directing may seem improved because of his choice of cameraman, the Italian cinematographer Giuseppe Rotunno of The Leopard and Toby Dammit.
 ‘Pepe’ Rotunno lends On the Beach stylistic refinements not seen in other Kramer pictures.
 The images are economical and graphically clean, with storyboarded sequences much better organized than in Kramer’s earlier epic The Pride and the Passion.